 Both the Office of Academic Affairs and School of Energy Resources (SER) support graduate students studying problems involving energy research.
 The programs are intended to provide investigators and graduate students support to study topics spanning basic energy research, technology innovation in energy development, energy conversion, reclamation, and mitigation of environmental impacts associated with energy development.

-We invite prospective students to tour our campus and facilities here in Wyoming, and often pay for outstanding applicants to visit.
+We invite prospective students to tour our campus and facilities here in Wyoming.
 We are happy to offer $200 to help defray expenses for anyone interested in pursuing a graduate degree in our department and visiting us on campus here in Laramie (email request to firstname.lastname@example.org).
-We're happy to meet with you and give you a tour of our facilities.
-Contact us for more information.
 Laramie's location at 7,200 ft. elevation near the eastern edge of the Rocky Mountains provides excellent recreational opportunities for hiking, fishing, camping, climbing, skiing, and enjoying the breathtaking beauty of the "mountain west" all within a short drive.
 Its location gives Laramie a unique cultural flavor, combining elements of the rugged rural west with the cosmopolitan aspects of an intellectual center.
 With a population of just over 27,000 and 11,000 students, Laramie is a comfortable, friendly town having all the perks of a vibrant university community yet with a low cost-of-living.
 By car, Laramie is approximately 135 miles north of Denver, and 60 miles north of Fort Collins, Colorado.
 Click here for more information on travel to Laramie.